cloudsigma/cloudsigma-docs/audit_logs.rst

     .. literalinclude:: dumps/response_create_server_for_audit
         :language: javascript

+*The units for CPU, MEM, and SSD/DSSD are:*

+CPU: GHz

+MEM: Bytes

+SSD / DSSD: Bytes

 Upon completion you will see the following log at the top of the audit log list: